brunoruviaro/ardour4-tutorial/_posts/2014-09-25-setting-up-the-timeline.md

 --------

 The **Timeline** is located below the Snap Mode menus, just above the Main Canvas.
-By Right-Clicking on it, you can set the check boxes to display the different types of time information.
+By Right-Clicking on the Timeline labels (i.e., right-click on the left-side area where the words "Timecode, Bar:Beats, Meter" etc are displayed), you can set the check boxes to show or hide the different types of time information.

 ![Timeline]({{ site.url }}/images/Ardour4_Overview_Rulers.png)

 ### Minutes/Seconds

-To view Minutes and Seconds on the Timeline, right-click the Timeline and select **Min:Sec**.
-You will be able to set the Grid to either *Seconds* or *Minutes*.
+To view Minutes and Seconds on the Timeline, right-click the Timeline labels and select **Mins:Secs**.

 ### Bars/Beats

 To view Bars and Beats on the Timeline, right-click the Timeline and select **Bars & Beats**.
-You will be able to set the Grid to either *Bars*, *Beats* or a convenient multiple of beats, such as 3, 4, 8, 16 or 32.

 It is possible to set a **Meter** and **Tempo** for the entire Ardour session, as well as to change them at different points in the same